TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-If we enter a invalid e-mail, we obtain the follawing response:
+If we enter an invalid e-mail, we get the following response:

 <br />